MarvNC/light-novel-naming-scheme/readme.md

 - `v00` - The volume number, padded with zeroes to two digits.
 As with the manga naming scheme, if the volume number goes above 100 then continue with `w100`, `w101`, etc.
+  - The numbers should be regular ANSI numbers and not full-width.
   - If there is only one volume, the volume number is **still required** as `v01` because with light novels the publishing status is often unknown.
 - `Title` - The title of the light novel.
 This should be **untouched from the